 *The College’s General Petition Form can be found here.

 A note for Transfer Students: Transfer students are eligible to participate in direct enrollment study abroad programs through the College, but courses taken in these programs cannot be used to satisfy the residency requirement.
-(Faculty-led study abroad programs may be used to meet both residency and course requirements.)
+(Faculty-led study abroad programs during the regular academic year may be used to meet both residency and course requirements.)

-Many students hope to fulfill their Civilization requirement while doing a direct enrollment study abroad program.
+Many students hope to earn some Civilization credit while doing a direct enrollment study abroad program.
 This can be challenging: the “civilization” sequences are unique to UChicago, and students sometimes struggle to identify suitable courses.
+Furthermore, to fulfill the requirement, students must take at least one course from a UChicago civilization sequence.
 The College Catalog defines the goals of “Civ” as follows:

 Civilization studies provide an in-depth examination of the development and accomplishments of one of the world’s great civilizations through direct encounters with significant and exemplary documents and monuments.
 These sequences complement the literary and philosophical study of texts central to the humanities sequences, as well as the study of synchronous social theories that shape basic questions in the social science sequences.
 Their approach stresses the grounding of events and ideas in historical context and the interplay of events, institutions, ideas, and cultural expressions in social change.
 The courses emphasize texts rather than surveys as a way of getting at the ideas, cultural patterns, and social pressures that frame the understanding of events and institutions within a civilization.
 And they seek to explore a civilization as an integrated entity, capable of developing and evolving meanings that inform the lives of its citizens.

-Based upon this statement, the Civilization requirement is best fulfilled by choosing a course or courses that 1) focus on the social and cultural history of a region or society 2) cover a relatively lengthy span of time (i.e., centuries rather than decades) and ideally would address both the premodern and modern periods 3) include among the assigned readings a significant number of primary sources, rather than simply chapters in a textbook or works by contemporary scholars.
+Based upon this statement, students should choose a course or courses that 1) focus on the social and cultural history of a region or society 2) cover a relatively lengthy span of time (i.e., centuries rather than decades) and ideally would address both the premodern and modern periods 3) include among the assigned readings a significant number of primary sources, rather than simply chapters in a textbook or works by contemporary scholars.

-We recognize that course offerings may be limited in some programs, so you are encouraged to contact the Senior Advisor in the Social Sciences (currently Professor Susan Burns, firstname.lastname@example.org) to discuss courses you have identified as potentially appropriate for Civ credit.
+We recognize that course offerings may be limited in some programs, so you are encouraged to contact the Senior Advisor in the Social Sciences Collegiate Division to discuss courses you have identified as potentially appropriate for Civ credit.
 This conversation, however, does not constitute formal approval.
 You will still need to submit a general petition for Civ credit upon your return to campus.